Today my question is: do we need to be tested as translators?

 When a translation company specifically wants to test my expertise, I don’t mind translating one or two short fragments/samples for free either.
-I actually appreciate the chance, and I always end up learning new things.
-Besides working in English, Catalan and Spanish, I specialize in the audiovisual, legal and medical fields.
+I appreciate the chance, and I usually end up learning new things.
+Besides working in English, Catalan, and Spanish, I specialize in the financial, legal, and medical fields.

-Not long ago, a renowned company asked me to translate not one, but three documents in less than 48 hours!
-On top of that, I realized that one of the documents was about a medical conference that was going to take place in the near future.
+Not long ago, a renowned agency asked me to translate not one, but three documents in less than 48 hours!
+On top of that, I realized that one of the papers was about a medical conference that was going to take place in the near future.
 I gave them the following answer:

 Not only is it unreasonable to ask me to translate sixteen pages for free, but it’s also insulting that you disguise work that hasn’t been assigned yet as a test.
-In fact, tests should only be fragments of texts that have already been translated, and they should never total more than 200-300 words.
+Tests should only be fragments of texts that have already been translated, and they should never total more than 200-300 words.

 This is definitely not a match.

 This same company that contacted me via email won’t accept a digital signature when signing an agreement.
 Requesting a hand-written signature in the digital era is a red flag for me.
-Why would you make a person print and scan a document when it can just be filled out and signed with a program like Adobe Acrobat?
-It saves time and paper.
+Why would you make a person print and scan a document when it can simply be filled out and signed with a program like Adobe Acrobat?
+It saves time – and paper!

 In summary, while I don’t oppose the idea of being tested or doing pro-bono work, I won’t work for free for a for-profit company to prove myself.
 Would you ask a plumber to do his job for free the first time to prove himself?
 I bet you won’t.
-And if you do, I don’t think you’d get away with it.
+And if you try, I don’t think you’ll get away with it.

-There’s clearly a difference between translating a short sample text and/or small exercise, and being asked to translate a whole piece of work with a due date.
-Remember: some companies don’t deserve your talents, because they just don’t value them.
+There’s a clear difference between translating a short sample text or a small exercise and being asked to translate a whole piece of work with a due date.
+Remember: some companies don’t deserve your talents because they just don’t value them.
 I learned that from Liz Ryan.

-Companies can also choose different methods to verify our abilities and experience aside from testing us, such as asking for references and search the Internet for evidence.
+Companies can also choose different methods to verify our abilities and experience, aside from testing us, such as asking for references and searching the Internet for evidence.
 Is it a coincidence that my best clients are the ones that never tested me in the first place?

 I have more than fourteen years of experience, and I’m ATA-certified.
-I hold a BA in Translation & Interpreting.
-I’m currently studying for an MA in Audiovisual Translation.
+I hold the equivalent of an M.A. in Translation & Interpretation.
 You can find me on the following sites: